Hasibz/uni-helping-hand/README.md

 ## Introduction

 <div style="text-align: justify;">
-    UniHelper offers an well decorated, role-based experience with a user friendly interface.
+    uni-helping-hand offers an well decorated, role-based experience with a user friendly interface.
 It is designed to streamline common activities like advising, course management, consultation requests, and more.
-With a more modern and responsive approach, UniHelper significantly improves user specific needs.
+With a more modern and responsive approach, uni-helping-hand significantly improves user specific needs.
 </div>

 ## Features